 Most programs out there as of the time of this publication don’t need a 64-bit processor.
 The “64-bit” and “32-bit” denominations represent a bit width, which in laymens’ terms represents the amount of information the CPU can store in one register at one given time.
 To first understand the concept of these two bit widths, you need to be able to picture a register.
-I have actually gone through the trouble of drawing a register, to show off my MSPaint skillz:

 If you notice, the register itself is built upon the registers of predecessor processors.
 A long time ago, we had 8-bit processors.
 The 16-bit processor included just two 8-bit registers, and so on.
 The diagram isn’t completely accurate, as far as proportionate size is concerned, but the only thing I wanted to demonstrate was the hierarchy of a register.